Fcmam5/state-of-dz-swe-2024/website/docs/insights/remote-working.md

 Others prefer to create companies in Algeria even if they operate abroad and/or work with international clients.
 This models grants (according to our interviewees) access to the Algerian talents by providing competitive salaries (compared to other Algerian companies) and to provide a legal working environment that grants social benefits for employees.

-These companies act either as software development and consulting agencies that work on short-term projects, or work full-time on their own digital products.
+These companies act either as software development and consulting agencies that work on short-term projects or work full-time on their own digital products.

 ## Challenges & opportunities for the Algerian market

-This rising remote working trend in Algeria is offering a lot of opportunities to many Algerian engineers, it's also contributing in upskilling talents by exposing them to technical challenges in more mature tech companies and countries.
+This rising remote working trend in Algeria is offering a lot of opportunities to many Algerian engineers, it is also contributing to upskilling talents by exposing them to technical challenges in more mature tech companies and countries.

 Finding remote jobs is one of the most attractive opportunities engineers look up to (according to many of our interviewees), mostly for financial reasons.
-Which is contributing in one of the biggest challenges local startups and businesses are facing: Talents fleeing to work remotely.
+This is contributing to one of the biggest challenges local startups and businesses are facing: talents fleeing to work remotely.

 According to our survey data (graph below representing yearly salaries in euros), remote workers salaries start from around **€500/Month** for entry-level and juniors, **€1000/Month** for mid-level developers, and seniors' salaries match median salaries in Europe and some Gulf countries.